d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-11-27-writing-a-parser.md

 ## How parsers work - short digression
-Parsers use a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) to store the tokens they parse.
+(Bottom-up) Parsers use a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) to store the tokens they parse.
 Putting tokens on that stack is called "shifting".
 After a parser parsed some tokens and any production rule matches on the tokens on the stack, it "merge"s those tokens together.
 In our example the parser can merge together two `ESCAPED_STRING`s such as `"first_valid_class"		"2"` and replace those with the nonterminal `pair` because of our production rule `pair : ESCAPED_STRING ESCAPED_STRING`.
 That process is called "reducing".

 ```